-If you have a cramp, these actions may provide relief:
+If you have a cramp, these actions might help:

 - Apply heat or cold.
 Use a warm towel or heating pad on tense or tight muscles.
 Taking a warm bath or directing the stream of a hot shower onto the cramped muscle also can help.
-Alternatively, massaging the cramped muscle with ice may relieve pain.
+Rubbing the sore muscle with ice also might relieve pain.

 Preparing for an appointment

-Make an appointment with your doctor if you have muscle cramps that are severe, frequent and not getting better with self-care.
+See a health care provider if you have muscle cramps often that are severe and not getting better with self-care.

 Here's some information to help you get ready for your appointment.